jurihock/stftPitchShift/README.md

 The *IO* module provides a simple possibility to read and write `.wav` audio files.

-Currently only mono `.wav` files are supported.
+Currently only `.wav` files are supported.
 Please use e.g. [Audacity](http://www.audacityteam.org) or [SoX](http://sox.sourceforge.net) to prepare your audio files for pitch shifting.

 ## Pitch shifting